jeaye/blog.jeaye.com/_drafts/2017-05-31-clojure-spec.md

   (inc x))
 ```

+This is a simple function, so it's easy to tell what `x` needs to be.
+In more
-What if we were to call this with something other than a number?
+complex functions, that's not always the case.
+Now, what if we were to call this
+with something other than a number?

 ```clojure
 (my-inc nil) ; => java.lang.NullPointerException